Helping employees reframe beliefs and connect with organisational goals

 The bigger problem lies in the consistency, abilities and willingness of different department line managers to take a step back, to understand and drive organisational, strategic goals through its handling of people matters.

 For strategic matters, there cannot be different approaches which are dependent on specific department or line managers.
 Research shows that humans usually perform more effectively when there is some amount of stability and certainty.
-Clearly, there is actual implementation challenges to devolve HR although the intent may noble.
+Clearly, there is actual implementation challenges to devolve HR although the intent may be noble.

 Bottom Line: HR and the business need to be more integrated.
 HR needs to provide guidance from the strategic people management matters while the line managers operationalise people matters.